pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

    <img src="https://user-images.githubusercontent.com/34849400/107110273-369bab80-680c-11eb-84d7-75428794ccc4.png"/>
 </p>

-The addition operator takes two *operands* on either side of the sign and performs a specified action based on the type of the operands.
-With this, there are limitations to what can be *added*, so-to-speak, and what cannot.
+While numeric types are generally in the clear when using the addition operator, there are some combinations of operand types that cannot be added.
 See the table below.<br><br>

 For *strings*, the addition operator is the mode of ***concatenation***.
 Two or more strings, with each pair separated by the addition operator will be combined or concatenated together linearly.<br>